 The short answer is that the ATH-ANC300TW do remarkably well, however they’re not a pair that will suit everyone, especially given that their price pits them directly against the existing market leader.

 ATH-ANC300TW price and release date

-The ATH-ANC300TW are available now and carry an official price of $229 (£220 / AU$349).
-If that figure seems familiar, it’s because it’s identical to what Sony asked for its WF-1000XM3 in-ears at launch, Audio-Technica’s most obvious competition with these buds.
+The ATH-ANC300TW are available now and carry an official price of $229 (£220 / AU$299).
+If that figure seems familiar, it’s because it’s the same price that Sony is asking for its WF-1000XM3 in-ears, Audio-Technica’s most obvious competition with these buds.